vistle/vistle/module/general/ReadTsunami/ReadTsunami.md

 # ReadTsunami

 This module is designed to read ChEESE tsunami files a new file format for probabilistic tsunami forecasting.
 Data can be generated with [Tsunami-HYSEA](https://edanya.uma.es/hysea/index.php/models/tsunami-hysea) a numerical model for quake generated tsunami simulation.
-The raw data to read is a netCDF file which contains the following mandatory attributes:
+The raw data output of the simulation is a netCDF file which contains the following mandatory attributes:

 - **lon**: Longitude of the sea domain in WGS84 coordinates